curtlen88/XWings-vs-TieFighters/README.md

 * Make the Tie Fighters Move enter left of screen exit right of screen, and enter top of screen exit bottom of screen
 * Add a background to simulate motion
 * Add meteors that travel faster than the Tie Fighters
-* Add and option for a parody mode where the sprites for X-Wing are chicken legs in the shape of an X, and a Tie Fighter sprite thats neck ties in the shape of a Tie Fighter
+* Add and option for a parody mode where the sprites for X-Wing are chicken legs in the shape of an X, and a Tie Fighter sprite that are bow ties in the shape of a Tie Fighter

 # Super-Strech Goals